 This means that if the remaining partner wishes to remain insured, they need to look for another policy.
 Unfortunately, this often means they may be much older and therefore premiums will be considerably higher.

 If you opt for two separate single policies, the surviving person will still have life cover in place even after other person dies.
 Additionally, in the event of a relationship breaking down, you won’t need to negotiate over splitting up the policies, as each plan is separate from the other.

 Family income benefit

 A family income benefit policy will pay out a monthly income of an agreed amount each month from the date of the claim to the end of the policy term.

-This kind of policy is often taken out to cover future inheritance tax bills.
-Inheritance tax is payable at 40% on the value of your estate over £325,000 (for the tax year 2014/15), which includes your property and all other assets.
+This kind of policy is often taken out to cover future inheritance tax bills, which is payable at 40% on the value of your estate over £325,000 (for the tax year 2018/19), including your property and all other assets.

 Most whole-of-life policies guarantee that your premiums won’t change for the first 10 years.
-However, if you have opted for a “reviewable policy”, your cover can be renewed after the 10-year period finishes, and premiums could rise substantially to ensure the policy will be able to pay out the expected lump sum.
+But if you opted for a “reviewable policy”, your cover could be renewed after the 10-year period finishes.
+This means premiums could rise to ensure the policy will be able to pay out the expected lump sum.